Why this course?

 Required subjects are indicated following minimum accepted grades.

-1st sitting: AAAB; 2nd sitting: AAABB (Higher English, plus one from the list below; Maths National 5 C/Standard Grade 2/Intermediate 2 C; we recognise a wide range of Highers, however social science subjects should make up the majority of your profile)
+1st sitting: AAAB; 2nd sitting: AAABB (Higher English, plus one from the list below; Maths National 5 C (please note this grade has been revised since the printed prospectus was published) /Standard Grade 2/Intermediate 2 C; we recognise a wide range of Highers, however social science subjects should make up the majority of your profile)

 - Classical Studies